chris-chen-creates/chris-chen-creates/README.md

 ## My name's Christian aka Chris Chen 🙃

-### I'm a multimedia artist and junior frontend developer 💻
+### I'm a multimedia artist and junior developer 💻

-I'm still new to the frontend scene, but I'm working hard everyday to learn more and build on my skills. ⌨️
+I'm still new to the development scene, but I'm working hard everyday to learn more and build on my skills. ⌨️

 You can learn a little bit more about me on my personal site